 I think everyone has made great points about differences in required training, education, and scope of practice.
-Before visiting any hearing care practitioner, it is important to consider their reviews, longevity in the field, and credentials.
-Just because a Hearing Instrument Specialist license only requires a high school diploma in most states, it doesn't mean that the professional doesn't have further education than what is required.
-I myself have a Bachelor's Degree in Audiology and Board Certification in Hearing Instrument Science, meaning 6 years of training.
+Before visiting any hearing care practitioner, it is important to consider their credentials, reviews, and knowledge base.
+There are varying degrees of education required in this field.
+Some professionals go beyond the minimum requirements for education and training.
+I myself have a Bachelor's Degree in Audiology & Speech-Language Science and Board Certification in Hearing Instrument Science, meaning 4 years of education and 2 years of training.
 As many Audiologists have also noted, their scope of practice includes more services.
 This does not necessarily mean that they perform all of those services.
 Many audiologists do not help assess or treat balance/vestibular or auditory processing issues.
 Some don't remove ear wax.
 On the flip side, some Hearing Instrument Specialists may go well beyond a basic hearing test and fitting hearing aids.
-In my practice, we do speech in noise tests, acoustic reflex testing, verification of hearing device programming, education programs, hearing conservation for industrial workers and musicians, wax removal, and counselling for those with hearing loss and their families.
+In my practice, we do speech in noise tests, verification of hearing device programming, education programs, hearing conservation for industrial workers and musicians, wax removal, and counseling for those with hearing loss and their families.
 We also improve their quality of life through better hearing.

-To reiterate what Michael Schmit, BC-HIS said, there are both competent & incompetent Hearing Instrument Specialists, Audiologists, & ENTs.
 In my experience, graduate degrees don't always equate with the ability to translate that knowledge into a solution that works for every client.
 After doing your research, go in for an evaluation with any of these professionals and if you don't feel comfortable get a second opinion.
-I truly believe that every professional in this field found it because they want to help people.
-All hearing professionals have every guests' best interest at heart and you have trust your gut about the one that feels the best for you in addition to evaluating the results you are getting.
+I truly believe that hearing care professionals found this field because they want to help people.
+We have every guests' best interest at heart and you have trust your gut about the one that feels the best for you in addition to evaluating the results you are getting.

 One key difference between an audiologist and a “hearing aid specialist” is the minimum amount of education required.
 Audiologists must currently earn a professional degree (the